goapu/myHut/README.md

 }
 ```

-`LocalConfig.swift` is ignored by Git and should not be uploaded.
+> `LocalConfig.swift` is ignored by Git and should not be uploaded to GitHub.

 ---